Slim Jim (snack food): Advertising campaigns

+The advertising campaign was developed at North Castle Partners in Greenwich, Connecticut, by Tom Leland and Roger Martensen, under the creative direction of Hal Rosen.
+The "Snap into a Slim Jim!" concept was originally intended for comedian Sam Kinison, but his legal team didn't permit it.
+Hal Rosen then suggested using WWF (now WWE) wrestlers, and The Ultimate Warrior was selected for the kickoff spot.
+In addition to a TV spot, The Ultimate Warrior also recorded several radio commercials for Slim Jim in 1991.

-From 1993 to 2000, advertising for the product included commercials that featured professional wrestler "Macho Man" Randy Savage, who served as spokesperson.
+From 1993 to 2000, advertising for the product heavily featured professional wrestler "Macho Man" Randy Savage, who served as spokesperson.
 Each commercial would close with Savage bellowing "Need a little excitement?
-Snap into a Slim Jim!"
-Other notable spokespersons have included rapper Vanilla Ice and wrestlers The Ultimate Warrior, Bam Bam Bigelow, Kevin Nash, and Edge.
+Snap into a Slim Jim!".
+The campaign not only boosted overall sales but also raised Slim Jim’s profile among teenage male consumers, a demographic that remains at the heart of its following to this day.
+Other notable commercials have included rapper Vanilla Ice and wrestlers Bam Bam Bigelow, Kevin Nash, Edge and recently Bianca Belair, LA Knight and Jey Uso.
+In June 2025, WWE and Slim Jim announced a multi-year partnership extension which includes Slim Jim being the center ring sponsor of Raw and the Slim Jim branding being featured on all folding tables across all WWE tentpole programming.

-The advertising campaign was developed at North Castle Partners in Greenwich, Connecticut, by Tom Leland and Roger Martensen, under the creative direction of Hal Rosen.
-The "Snap Into A Slim Jim" concept was originally intended for comedian Sam Kinison, but he declined.
-Hal Rosen then suggested using WWF wrestlers, and The Ultimate Warrior was selected for the kickoff spot.
-In addition to a TV spot, the Ultimate Warrior also recorded several radio commercials for Slim Jim in 1991.

 A subsequent campaign featured Slim Jim Guy (played by actor Demetri Goritsas), a human personification of a Slim Jim who would wreak havoc on the digestive system of anyone who ate it and used the slogan "Eat me!"
 These ads personified the irreverent personality of the brand and were also from North Castle Partners.
+He also appears as unlockable character in the video game Dave Mirra's Freeestyle BMX 2.